 Without missing a beat, Pontbriand answered that selectman Chair Jim Fay "said this afternoon that he will find change for a dollar."

 Pontbriand explained the selectmen continue to need $2,000 for secretarial overtime to take notes at late-running board meetings.
-"I agree the ultimate goal is to
+"I agree the ultimate goal is to find a technological solution," said Pontbriand.
+The board had briefly considered having automatic transcripts created of board meetings instead of the secretarial service.

 The committee recommends an added $20,000 for reserve fund transfers, bringing the pot for unexpected, un-budgeted expenses in the coming fiscal year to $150,000.